Framed

 Bringing the Metropolis to Lillehammer

-When entering the exhibition, the lighted arrow marking the entrance, is an homage to the neon signs characteristic of inner-city streets.
 The layout of the first-floor's large space is inspired by the typical city grid and diagonals running through it—here represented by a staircase, which also connects the first and second floors, tying the exhibition together in an uninterrupted sequence.
 The second floor features three sequential spaces, including an entrance inspired by Ed Ruscha's work and elements evoking the American subway system.

 At the exhibition's end, visitors pass through a red-lit passage, reminiscent of a photo lab, before returning to Lillehammer, enriched by the big city experience.

-Exploring visual urban landscapes and typography
+Urban landscapes and typography

 Engaging younger audiences